-I developed a love of the work of Tom Thomson many years ago; however, taking up fly fishing just over a decade ago re-ignited my passion for his art.
+I fell for the work of Tom Thomson many years ago; however, taking up fly fishing just over a decade ago re-ignited my passion for his art.

 As much as I admired Thomson’s paintings, he would not have as tight a grip on my imagination, let alone my heart, had he not been a canoeist and fisherman — especially a fisherman.
 I’m also sure that, while he certainly fished with live bait and hard tackle when they served his purpose, he was also a fly angler.

 Thomson is the spiritual guide of the wilderness adventure tradition.
-Like early explorers, he and the painters who became the Group of Seven canoed and fished on painting trips into the Canadian Shield.
+Like early explorers, he and the painters who became the Group of Seven canoed and fished on painting trips into the boreal forest of the Canadian Shield.
 This places Thomson and the Group waist deep in the current of a tradition that flows through Canadian art and culture.